opentext/appworks-js/README.md

 ````ts
 enablePushNotifications(handler: any, errorHandler?: any)
 ````
-turn on realtime notifications.
+turn on real-time notifications.

 Parameters:
-- handler: a callback function that will be passed a new notification in realtime once it reaches the client.
+- handler: a callback function that will be passed a new notification in real-time once it reaches the client.
 - errorHandler: a function to get executed if there is an error in processing a notification

 ##### getNotifications